Skip to main content

 Key types (where to look)

-• SDK message contract: bubu-sdk-go/engram/client.go (StreamMessage)
+• SDK message contract: bubu-sdk-go/engram/client.go (InboundMessage, StreamMessage)

 • Transport gRPC types: tractatus/proto/transport/v1/transport.proto